Alva H. Taylor

 Patrick comes to the center with eight years of consulting experience gained at Deloitte and the Corporate Executive Board where he supported IT and Finance clients with change management, blended learning, organizational design, ERP selection and also managed dedicated teams providing best practices research and advisory services to HR executives at Fortune 500 clients.

 Prior to his consulting career, Patrick served as Deputy Press Secretary at the U.S. Senate.

 Patrick holds a B.A. in Political Science from St. Michael’s College.

 Marketing & Communications Manager

 Kelli leads the marketing and communication efforts of the center.
-She brings with her 14 years of integrated marketing and public relations experience gained in the luxury consumer products and renewable energy industries.
+She brings with her nearly 20 years of integrated marketing experience gained in the luxury consumer products and renewable energy industries.
 She has developed multiple online loyalty programs, back-end ordering systems and client-facing websites with an emphasis on rich media, usability, social networking and scalability.
 She works to position brands to compete globally and become leaders in their markets.
 Kelli holds a BA from Virginia Wesleyan College.

 Leslie joined the Center for Digital Strategies in October 2001 after more than a decade in private industry as an office and laboratory administrative professional.
 In addition to Leslie's administrative assistant duties at the center, she also provides academic support for the center team and affiliated faculty.

 Chuxi "Tiantian" Zhang

 Tiantian is an economics major and geography and French double minor in the Dartmouth College class of 2016.
 She is interested in the global intersection of economic, digital, political and human processes and is considering studying an amalgam of related fields.
 At the center, Tiantian oversees the maintenance of the center's digital assets and supports marketing efforts and MBA student programing.